react-native-google-signin/docs/docs/setting-up/expo.md

 }
 ```

-## Ensure compatibility

-If you're using the sponsor package:

-If you're using Expo SDK >= 50, you're good to go.

-But if you're using Expo 49 or older, you need to specify `compileSdkVersion` 34 of your project using [Expo BuildProperties](https://docs.expo.dev/versions/latest/sdk/build-properties/#usage).

 ## Rebuild the app

 Then run the following to generate the native project directories.
+Run this command every time you add or update any dependency with native code.

 ```sh
 npx expo prebuild --clean